sfilges/umiAnalyzer/cran-comments.md

+## Resubmission comments

+The following points were addressed:

+* Please omit "+ file LICENSE"
+Fixed.

+* The Date field is over a month old.
+This was changed to 2021-11-23.

 ## Tested environments
 * Local macOS installation (Intel), Monterey 12.0.1, R 4.1.1
 * Apple Silicon (M1), macOS 11.6 Big Sur, R-release